 Aside from their earnings among the whites, they derived subsistence from the fish of the lakes, jackrabbits and small game of the sage plains and mountains, and from piñon nuts and other seeds, which they ground into flour for bread.
 Their ordinary dwelling was the wikiup, or small rounded hut, of tule rushes over a framework of poles, with the ground for a floor and the fire in the center, and almost entirely open at the top.
 Strangely enough, although appreciating the advantages of civilization so far as relates to good clothing and to such food as they can buy at the stores, they manifested no desire to live in permanent houses or to procure the furniture of civilization, and their wiki-ups were almost bare of everything excepting a few wicker or grass baskets of their own weaving.

 About the Author: Adapted from the Handbook of American Indians, by Frederick Webb Hodge written in 1906.
-Though the context remains generally the same, some words, phrases, and the order of the material has been changed to correct grammar and spelling and to make this old document more easily read by the modern reader.
+Though the context remains generally the same, some words, phrases, and the order of the material have been changed to correct grammar and spelling and to make this old document more easily read by the modern reader.